Controversies of Nestlé: Baby formula marketing

+Forced labour, modern slavery and child labour

-Slavery and child labour
+Slavery and child labour in the cocoa industry

 Multiple reports have documented the widespread use of child labour in cocoa production, as well as slavery and child trafficking, throughout West African plantations, on which Nestlé and other major chocolate companies rely.
 According to the 2010 documentary, The Dark Side of Chocolate, the children working are typically 12 to 15 years old.
 The Fair Labor Association has criticised Nestlé for not carrying out proper checks.

 In 2005, after the cocoa industry had not met the Harkin–Engel Protocol deadline for certifying that the worst forms of child labour (according to the International Labour Organization's Convention 182) had been eliminated from cocoa production, the International Labor Rights Fund filed a lawsuit in 2005 under the Alien Tort Claims Act against Nestlé and others on behalf of three Malian children.
-The suit alleged the children were trafficked to Ivory Coast, forced into slavery, and experienced frequent beatings on a cocoa plantation.
+The suit alleged that children were trafficked to Ivory Coast, forced into slavery, and experienced frequent beatings on a cocoa plantation.
 In September 2010, the U.S. District Court for the Central District of California determined corporations cannot be held liable for violations of international law and dismissed the suit.
 The case was appealed to the U.S. Court of Appeals.
 The Ninth Circuit Court of Appeals reversed the decision.
 In 2016, the U.S. Supreme Court declined to hear Nestlé's appeal of the Ninth Circuit's decision.